PowerShell/PSArm/README.md

   - `-NoWriteFile` can be specified to prevent the file being written
 - `-Verbose` will give a good account of what `Publish-PSArmTemplate` is doing

-For now, `Publish-PSArmTemplate` only write out a JSON file rather than deploying the ARM template, since that functionality is provided by Azure PowerShell.
+`Publish-PSArmTemplate` will write a JSON file to disk only, and is not intended to deploy the resulting ARM template.
-However, we're always open to feedback there.
+Deployment functionality is already provided and maintained in Azure PowerShell commands and the `az` CLI.

 ## Conversion cmdlets